24 Aug Beginning of Year Checklist for Atlas System Admins

+5. Get new (and old) faculty up to speed!

 It’s easy to get rusty over the summer.
 Both new and old teachers can benefit from the training resources available under the Support tab.
 The “Atlas Academy” is a perfect place for teachers to get a basic understanding of the system.
 We also offer a wide variety of online webinars and in-person advanced training opportunities.
 Check out your options here, and check out the image below to see what your Support tools look like in Atlas.

 6. Extra credit – assessing your assessments, changing your template…

 Looking to make other changes to your system before faculty return?
 Once you feel like you’ve mastered the tasks above, consider how else you can make your Atlas system work for your school.
 This is a great time of year to review your assessment methods list, planning template, and standards.
 If you need to update one of these areas, contact us!
 We’re available to help make these adjustments at email@example.com.

 7. Last, but not least – ask for help when needed

 Still feeling confused?
 Review your Admin Orientation in Atlas, or reach out to us for help at firstname.lastname@example.org!
 Want more?
 Follow up with our end-of-year checklist for Atlas system administrators.
 Finally, need help managing the System Admin workload?
-We offer system administrator trainings that will help you get new admins up to speed!
+We offer a variety of services and trainings to support your school.
+Visit our page here!